wwjj999/chonkie/README.md

 </div>

-Ever found yourself building yet another RAG bot (your 2,342,148th one, but who's counting?), only to hit that all-too-familiar wall?
-You know the one - where you're stuck choosing between:
+Ever found yourself building yet another RAG bot (your 2,342,148th one), only to hit that all-too-familiar wall?
+You know the one —— where you're stuck choosing between:

 - Library X: A behemoth that takes forever to install and probably includes three different kitchen sinks
 - Library Y: So bare-bones it might as well be a "Hello World" program
 - Writing it yourself?
-For the 2,342,149th time... sigh
+For the 2,342,149th time, _sigh_

 And you think to yourself: